-As the name implies, mirror funds ‘mirror’ the performance of the underlying fund that they invest in.
-The unit price of the mirror fund will be different from the underlying fund.
+The price of the mirror funds will be different from the underlying fund.
 This is due to the fact that the mirror fund is launched on a different date from the underlying fund and often at a different starting price.
-Also, there is a small cash holding to help with fund flows and possible differences in fund charges.
+But the movement in the unit price should move broadly in line with the underlying fund.

-It is important to remember that, as with most investments, the value of your investment is not guaranteed and can go down as well as up.
-Therefore we suggest that you only invest money that can be committed in the medium to long term.
-You should also bear in mind that securities held within a mirror fund may not be denominated in the currency of that mirror fund, so unit prices may fall purely on account of exchange rate fluctuations.
+It is important to remember that, as with most investments, the value of investments is not guaranteed and can go down as well as up.
+Therefore we suggest that you inform your clients that they should only invests money that can be committed in the medium to long term.
+They should also be informed that securities held within a mirror fund may not be denominated in the currency of that mirror fund, so unit prices may fall purely on account of exchange rate fluctuations.